Room Reservations

-The Region of Waterloo Library has great spaces that can be booked by the members of the community.
-Whether you need a quiet place to study, or a place to meet with members of a group, we have a space for you.
-Now you can book a space online before you come to the library!
+The Region of Waterloo Library has great spaces that can be reserved by members of the community.
+Whether you need a quiet place to study or a place to meet with members of a group, we have a space for you.
+Now you can reserve a space online before you come to the library!
 Learn more below.

 • Study Rooms: These are small areas meant for one or two people.
 They provide a quiet space to study or work.
-You can book same day and come into the library to use this space.
+You can reserve the same day and come into the library to use this space.
 These spaces are free to use.

 • Meeting Rooms: These are larger spaces ideal for a group of people to meet.
 Some of these rooms include equipment and other resources you may use.
-Meeting rooms bookings require a minimum of 72 hours notice and completing some additional steps to finalize the room booking.
+Meeting room reservations require a minimum of 72 hours' notice and completing some additional steps to finalize the room reservation.

 1. Visiting our online Reserve a Room calendar